CKBhalaji/MERN_AWS-EC2-Deploymet---github-actions_and_doker-container/README.md

+## Deployment Steps Summary

+To ensure a smooth deployment, follow these steps in the given order:

+1.  **Set up an AWS Account**: Create an AWS account and sign in to the AWS Console.
+2.  **Configure AWS SES for Email**: Verify your email address, get SMTP credentials, request production access, and configure your application with the credentials.
+3.  **Create an EC2 Instance**: Launch an EC2 instance, choose an Ubuntu AMI, select an instance type, create a key pair, configure network settings, configure storage, and note your instance details.
+4.  **Connect to Your EC2 Instance**: Connect to your EC2 instance using SSH (different instructions for Windows and Mac/Linux users).
+5.  **Set Up Your EC2 Instance**: Update the system, install Docker and Docker Compose, start Docker, verify Docker is working, install Git, and install Certbot for SSL.
+6.  **Nginx Configuration**: Configure Nginx on your EC2 instance using the `yaliaero.conf` file.
+After deployment, replace `localhost` with your actual domain name and ensure the SSL certificates are located in the specified paths.
+7.  **Set Up GitHub Repository**: Create a GitHub account (if you don't have one), create a new repository, and push your code to GitHub.
+8.  **Set Up Dockerfiles and Docker Compose**: Create `server/Dockerfile`, `client-vite/Dockerfile`, `.dockerignore` files, and `docker-compose.yml`.
+9.  **Set up the Amazon DocumentDB (with MongoDB compatibility) Database**: Create a DocumentDB Cluster, Configure VPC Security Groups, Obtain the Connection String and Environment Variables, Import the TLS Certificate.
+10. **Create and Configuring an ECR Repository**: Create two separate repositories (backend and frontend) and retrieve the repository URIs.
+11. **Create and Configuring an IAM User**: Create an IAM user with the `AmazonEC2ContainerRegistryPowerUser`, `AmazonEC2ContainerRegistryFullAccess`, `AmazonEC2FullAccess` and `AmazonS3FullAccess` policies and get the access keys for the IAM user.
+Also, get your AWS Account ID and ECR Repository Name.
+12. **Setting Up GitHub Actions**: Set up GitHub Actions Runner on EC2 and add GitHub Secrets.
+13. **Deploying Your Application**: Set Up Docker Network, Configure GitHub Actions Runner, Understanding Container Management, Configure Domain and SSL, and Verify Deployment.

+---

 # Complete Beginner's Guide to Deploying Your YaliAero MERN Application in AWS EC2 with AWS ECR

 This guide is designed for absolute beginners who have never used AWS or GitHub Actions before.
 We'll walk through every single step with detailed instructions to deploy your YaliAero MERN application.